 You Have the Right to File a Worker’s Compensation Claim

 Almost all Texas employers have a legal obligation to carry worker’s compensation insurance for their employees.
+However, not all employers in Texas are required to carry workers’ compensation coverage, as some larger employers may be non-subscribers.
 When a worker is hurt on the job, they have the right to file a worker’s compensation claim.
 This is true regardless of “fault.”

 You Have the Right to Emergency Medical Care

 If your on-the-job injury results in a medical emergency, you have the right to get emergency medical care.
 You can even get this care before you begin your worker’s compensation claim.

 You Have the Right to Have an Attorney Represent You

 Even if you trust that your employer has only your best interests at heart, there’s something you must realize.
 When claims are made, it can cause the premium for the worker’s compensation insurance to go up.
 While this isn’t your fault, it can make otherwise reasonable employers do unreasonable things in an effort to save money.
 Although worker’s compensation coverage is legally mandatory, insurance companies have one interest: profit.
 Many adjusters will do everything they can to pay you as little as possible on your claim.

 Regardless of whether you’re looking to settle or if you believe that you need to file a lawsuit, you have the right to have an attorney represent you.
 This is the best way to know that you’re being treated fairly by your employer and the insurance company.

 What Should You Do If You’re Hurt on the Job?